lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 ## Bigger inference

 Batching requests is the way to get more throughput.
-It's easy: simple pass in a list of inputs to any of the classes and it will be handled.
+It's easy: simply pass in a list of inputs to any of the classes and it will be handled.

 You can send up to 10,000 requests per call - on the Pro and Organization tiers.
 Up to 1000 on the Free tier.